Prag8855/aab/frontend/content/guides/english-speaking-lawyers-berlin.md

     places/goddeke-aakb.md
 ---

-Use [the list below](#list-of-lawyers) to find an English-speaking lawyer in Berlin.
+This is a list of lawyers who speak English in Berlin.

 {% include "_blocks/tableOfContents.html" %}